 AIR is provided for free, of course, as Adobe wants to encourage development of Flash 10 products.
 The flexibility of running a program locally, but having the constructs of web development available, give web developers a much different way of interacting with a computer and ultimately with the user, and that is exactly what Adobe tries to accomplish with AIR.
 Despite being less than a year old, the platform has been a success for Adobe, who has several big name companies developing applications under it, such as eBay and AOL, and has drawn attention from independent developers as well.

 AIR moves in a different direction that cloud computing does, though it certainly isn't a complete opposite, as the AIR environment does provide a simple way to work with online content as well, while still retaining the ability to work with offline content.
-AIR 1.5 is downloadable on all three platforms, for free, from Adobe's site
+AIR 1.5 is downloadable on all three platforms, for free, from Adobe's site.